Accessible Trails in and Near Portland

 Terrain: Paved with some wooden bridge areas

-Stretching 21 miles (34 km) along a repurposed lumber railway line, the Banks-Vernonia Trail winds through shaded woodland canopies and across a total of 13 bridges, many of which traverse wide-open expanses of grassland peppered with delicate streams.
+Between the cities of Banks and Vernonia, the Banks-Vernonia Trail stretches 21 miles (34 km) along a repurposed lumber railway line, winding through shaded woodland canopies and across 13 bridges, many of which traverse wide-open expanses of grassland peppered with delicate streams.
 There are six trailheads to choose from, but the Buxton trail starts smack in the middle of the forest and is by far the most beautiful.

 Elsewhere Online